Cara-Lill/System_Calls_and_CPP_Intro/README.md

-# System_Calls_and_CPP_Intro
+# System Calls and C++ Introduction

-Introduction exercise for networks and C++.
-Developed over a day, this exercise covers the basics for process management, socket creation, and C++ namespace and classes.
+An introduction exercise for networks and C++.
+It covers basic process management using system calls, includes examples of socket creation and basic network communication, and provides an introduction to namespaces and classes in C++.

 ## Features